HSungHee/Deep-Learning/README.md

 * We used the wrong type of non-linearity.

 ### Backpropagation (Chain Rule)
+Backpropagation, short for "backward propagation of errors", is an algorithm for supervised learning of artificial neural networks using gradient descent.
+Given an artificial neural network and an error funtion, the method calculates the gradient of the rror function with respect to the neural network's weights.

 ### Vanishing Gradient Problem
 We used the wrong type of non-linearity.
 Using sigmoid function make values converge into zero.
+In machine learning, the vanishing gradient problem is encountered when training artificial neural networks with gradient-based learning methods and backpropagation.
+In such methods, each of the neural network's weights receives an update proportional to the partial derivative of the rror function with respect to the current weight in each iteration of training.
+The problem is that in some cases, the gradient will be vanishingly small, effectively preventing the weight from changing its value.
+In the worst case, this may completely stop the neural network from further training.

 ### Sigmoid
+A sigmoid function is a mathematical function having a characteristic "S"-shaped curve or sigmoid curve.
+A common example of a sigmoid function is the logistic function shown in the first figure and defined by the formula.

+$$ S(x) = 1/(1 + e^{-x}) = e^x/(e^x + 1) $$

 ```
 tf.sigmoid(tf.matmul(X, W) + b))
 ```

 ### ReLU (Rectified Linear Unit)
+The rectified linear activation function or ReLU for short is a piecewise linear function that will output the input directly if it is positive, otherwise, it will output zero.
+It has become the default activation function for many types of neural netowrks because a model that uses it is easier to train and often achieves beter performance.
 ```
 tf.nn.relu(tf.matmul(X, W) + b))
 ```

 ### Leaky ReLU

-### ELU
+The Leaky ReLU (LReLU or LReL) modifies the function to allow small negative values when the input is less than zero.

 ### Regularization: Dropout
-randomly set some neurons to zero in the forward pass.
+Randomly set some neurons to zero in the forward pass.
 It forces the network to have a redundant representation.
 ```
 dropout_rate = tf.placeholder("float")
 _L1 = tf.nn.relu(tf.add(tf.matmul(X, W), b))